 Jaziah’s family originally worked as farmers on land they owned.
 They sold their vegetables to shops and earned a living from the money made.

 Then came the conflict, and her family was forced to flee into Lebanon hoping for safety.
-Although they escaped they now live in makeshift housing that is dangerous to stay in.
+Although they escaped, they had to live in makeshift housing that wasn’t secure.

-When asked about how hard it is to stay in their home Jaziah immediately points to the nonexistent doors and windows where she said that during winter it feels like being outside.
-“The owner of the building forbidden us from placing door or windows, it’s his right,” she added.
-“All we can do is putting some sheets that we lack but it’s better than nothing, we lack food, clothes and above all a warm place.”
-She said.
+When asked about how hard it is to stay in their home Jaziah immediately pointed to the nonexistent doors and windows where she said that during winter it feels like being outside.
+“The owner of the building forbade us from placing door or windows, it’s his right,” she added.
+“All we can do is put some sheets but it’s better than nothing.
+We lack food, clothes, and above all a warm place,” she said.

 Jaziah’s has five children.
-She lost one of her boys from a stroke, as all the children are working in a butcher shop from the morning till the evening, “They are not well paid, but they help the family with the expenses,” she said.
-Moreover, they owe a lot of money to the grocery store and sometimes they all eat from one can because of the food shortage.
+She lost one of her boys from a stroke.
+When we met her, all of her children were working in a butcher shop from the morning till the evening, “They are not well paid, but they help the family with the expenses,” she said.
+It still wasn’t enough though: Sometimes they would all have to eat from one can because of the food shortage.